-Reflecting on the one-year milestone of our new creative project, I'm re-sharing this post which was originally published on Medium.
+Reflecting on the one-year milestone of our new creative project, I'm re-sharing this post.

 Over a beer with a good friend at exactly the right moment, I suggested that if I were to create a new band, I would approach it like a startup building a product.
 We would go for big, bold ideas; execute them quickly, worrying about editing later; just iterating interesting work in a more collaborative way.

 I was inspired by design thinking, agility and Agile with a capital A. The band experiences I’ve valued most are studio time and traveling with friends.
 Now, the most essential thing for me is being creatively productive.
 I wanted a new discipline to enable that.